thunderbird89/esf/stories/story-ex-mero-mutu.md

 Santos checked her secondary displays, then shook her head grimly.
 "The Sidewinder stations report intermittent lock capability at best.
 The aircraft seem to be... sliding through our targeting systems.
 Even when we have a lock, it doesn't hold for more than a few seconds."

-The implication was clear to everyone in the tower.
+The implication was clear.
 Portugal's air defense systems, designed to protect against conventional aircraft, were essentially useless against these visitors.
-If HARBINGER had hostile intentions, Monte Real Air Base would be defenseless.
+If HARBINGER had hostile intentions, Monte Real would be defenseless.

 > "Range five kilometers," Santos reported.
 "Formation maintaining approach profile, airspeed nominal."

 Ribeiro picked up his binoculars and stepped to the tower's observation windows.
-In the distance, he could make out four dark specks approaching the runway.
+In the distance, four dark specks approached the runway.
 As they drew closer, the two F-16s became clearly recognizable - familiar shapes that had been part of Portuguese skies for decades.

 The other two aircraft were something else entirely.

 Even at this distance, their lines were wrong.
-Too smooth, too integrated, as if they had been carved from single pieces of dark metal.
-No visible engine intakes, no obvious control surfaces, nothing that suggested conventional aerodynamics.
+Too smooth, too integrated, as if carved from single pieces of dark metal.
+No visible engine intakes, no obvious control surfaces, nothing suggesting conventional aerodynamics.

-> "Jesus," whispered Lieutenant Ferreira, who had joined Ribeiro at the windows.
+> "Jesus," whispered Lieutenant Ferreira, joining Ribeiro at the windows.
 "They're really here.
 HARBINGER is really here."

 > "And we have no idea what it wants," Ribeiro replied quietly.
 "Except that it claims to have a solution to our procurement problems."